Electric Embers: Handcrafted hosting, powering the fires of change

 Retrieving subscriber lists

-You can download a text listing of a group’s subscribers using the Export List button on the Subscribers page — if you’re looking at the Bouncing subscribers page or have filtered on a search term, then only those subscribers will be exported.
+You can download a text listing of a group’s subscribers using the Export Subscribers button on the Subscribers page — if you’re looking at the Bouncing subscribers page or have filtered on a search term, then only those subscribers will be exported.
 Note that there is no way to download a list of the people who have unsubscribed, as these addresses are simply removed from a list and no longer stored anywhere.
 If you need to track unsubscribers, you can use the “notify owners” option on the Who can unsubscribe setting in the group’s permissions in order to receive emails each time someone unsubscribes, and then process and store that data in your own system.

 Exporting archives